-Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run
+Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a Run

-Breast surgery is a cosmetic procedure that is done either to change the appearance of your breasts: increase or decrease or correct any functional issues.
-There are various techniques like breast enhancement through either implant or fat grafting or both, breast lift, explant surgery, and revision surgery.
-After undergoing breast surgery you’ll have to limit your mobility to heal faster.
-Any unnecessary movement will cause further strain on your incision site, causing it to rupture which can further prolong your recovery time.
-You’ll need someone to assist you with daily activities for the initial few days and attempting or resuming any physical activity like running or jogging would be impossible.
-Dr Scott Turner is a breast expert and Plastic Surgeon in Newcastle and Sydney NSW.
-Here are his best tips for runners.
+Breast surgery is a cosmetic procedure that is done either to change the appearance of your breasts: increase, decrease, or correct any functional issues.
+There are various techniques like breast augmentation through either implant or fat grafting or both, breast lift, explant surgery, and revision surgery.
+After undergoing breast surgery, you’ll have to limit your mobility to heal faster.

-Timeline for returning to running or jogging after Breast surgery
+Timeline for Returning to Running or Jogging after Breast Surgery

 It is recommended that you follow this timeline for resuming jogging and running.
 However, you should note that this timeframe is just a general guideline, and the timeframe needed for you to ease into jogging and running could be different.
 It would be better for both your recovery and the result that you consult with Dr Turner before you consider returning to such exercises.